-12. Failure to serve an assigned extended detention:
+Failure to serve an assigned extended detention:

-If the assigned extended detention is one (1) hour in length, a three (3) hour extended detention will be assigned.
-If the assigned extended detention is two or three hours in length, an In-School Suspension(s) will be assigned.
+If the assigned extended detention is one (1) hour in length, a two (2) hour extended detention will be assigned.
+If the assigned extended detention is two (2) hours in length, a three (3) hour extended detention will be assigned.
+If the assigned detention is three (3) hours in length, an In-School Suspension will be assigned

-13. Failure to serve an assigned teacher detention, regardless of its length:
+Failure to serve an assigned teacher detention, regardless of its length: